pendo-io/pendo-mobile-sdk/pnddocs/swiftui.md

 ## Limitation
 :technologist: - Dynamic Content (content that appears after your screen was loaded, like data loaded from server) currently not supported, please use `screenContentChanged` for those screens <br>
-:technologist: - Clickable elements buttons/tapGestures etc. When you create a clickable from element tha doesn't has background color of its own like VStack, HStack please set a background color to it (which is NOT transparent)
+:technologist: - Clickable elements buttons/tapGestures etc. When you create a clickable element that doesn't has background color of its own like VStack, HStack please set a background color to it that is NOT transparent
 :technologist: - SwiftUI beta components like `PresentationContainers` are not supported yet
+:technologist: - SwiftUI IOS 16 navigation api's not supported yet

 ## NOTE
-We are highly recommend to use the following sample apps to tag features and see how Pendo ananlytics works.
+We are highly recommend to use the following sample apps to tag features and see how Pendo ananlytics works.<br>
-(Please pay attention: to *PENDO CHANGE* comments where in some places we needed to have a minor changes)<br>
+(Please pay attention: to *PENDO CHANGE* comments where in some places we needed to have a minor changes like integration code or background color)<br>

 ACHNBrowserUI - https://github.com/pendo-io/ACHNBrowserUI <br>
 TeslaApp      - https://github.com/pendo-io/TeslaSwiftUIApp <br>